valory-xyz/docs/docs/protocol/tokenomics.md

 * **Claim incentives.** Transfer the incentives available for the specified agents or components.
 You can specify more than one agent or component in a single call.
 The connected wallet will ask to approve the transaction.

 * **Projected incentives.** Review the projected, estimated incentives in the next epoch for the specified agent or component.

+* **Checkpoint call.** When the time of the current epoch is passed, a checkpoint button is shown.
+Anyone can call the checkpoint.
+The checkpoint allows a new epoch to start and projected incentives to be claimed.
+The connected wallet will ask to approve the transaction.

 ### Bonding programs page